Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Landau Mean-field Theory and Time-Reversal SYMMETRY

 Here $d^{ab}_{c}$ and $f^{ab}_{c}$ are, respectively, fully symmetric and anti-symmetric in the (Roman) indices $a,b$ ($a,b,c=1,\ldots, N^2-1$).
 For SU($N=2$), $d^{ab}_{c}=0$ but $d^{ab}_{c}\neq0$ for $N > 2$, which leads to the non vanishing term $\propto \text{Tr} \: \bar{M}^3$ discussed above.

 Finally, let us discuss the role played by the time-reversal symmetry of the Hamiltonian.
 It can be argued that the presence of the term $\propto\text{Tr}\, \bar{M}^3$ can be ruled out by supplementing the SU$(N)$ symmetry with TRS.
-However, as we show in what follows, this only true for SU($N =2$) and does not hold for the larger $N$.
+However, as we show in what follows, this only true for SU($N =2$) and does not hold for $N >2$.
 First of all, let us examine how TRS is implemented in a Fermi gas with $N > 2$ components.
 To this end, we first need to determine whether the microscopic Hamiltonian is invariant under TRS.
-This is a non-trivial question for the following reason: Let us first recall that under a time-reversal transformation described by the anti-unitary operator $\mathcal{T}$, the total spin operator $\vec{F}$ changes as $\mathcal{T}^{-1} \vec{F}\mathcal{T} = -\vec{F}$.
-Thus, for systems whose constituent particles are half-integer spin fermions, for the Hamiltonian of the system to be TRS invariant, it must expressed in terms of quantum fields that are Kramers pairs.
-This is certainly not the case if, for example, a $N=4$ component atomic gas sample is prepared as a mixture of $\{-7/2,-5/2,-3/2, -1/2\}$ $^{173}$Yb nuclear spin components (or any other combination of an even number components such that the sum of the $F_z$ projection of the components is not zero).
-In addition, for $N$ odd, it is also never the case because there is always at least one component that lacks a Kramers pair.
-Note that in all those cases the Hamiltonian still exhibits SU$(N)$ symmetry, as the interactions are still largely insensitive to the nuclear spin orientation.
-However, the \emph{physical} TRS is broken explicitly by the choice of constituent quantum fields.
-This situation does not arise in solid state Physics, but the capability of trapping mixtures of different nuclear-spin components of alkaline-earth cases makes it possible in atomic Physics~\footnote{Alternatively, we can imagine starting with a Hamiltonian for $N^{\prime}$ components that displays TRS but we force some of the nuclear spin components out of the system by making the value of $\mu_{\alpha}$ for those selected components very negative.
-This is akin to applying a very strong time reversal symmetry breaking ``magnetic'' fields which reduces the symmetry from SU($N^{\prime}$) to SU($N < N^{\prime}$).}.
+Indeed, this is a non-trivial question for the following reason: Let us first recall that under a time-reversal transformation described by the anti-unitary operator $\mathcal{T}$ the total spin operator $\vec{F}$ changes as $\mathcal{T}^{-1} \vec{F}\mathcal{T} = -\vec{F}$.
+Thus, for systems whose constituent particles are half-integer spin fermions, the Hamiltonian is invariant under TRS provided it can be expressed in terms of quantum fields that are Kramers pairs.
+This is not the case if, for example, a $N=4$ component atomic gas sample is prepared as a mixture of $\{-7/2,-5/2,-3/2, -1/2\}$ $^{173}$Yb nuclear spin components (or any other combination of an even number components such that the sum of the $F_z$ projection of the components is not zero).
+And it is certainly never the case for $N$ odd because there is always at least one component that lacks a Kramers pair.
+Note that, in all those cases, the Hamiltonian still exhibits SU$(N)$ symmetry as the interactions are very insensitive to the nuclear spin orientation of the atoms in the mixture.
+However, the \emph{physical} TRS is broken explicitly by the choice of the systme constituents.
+This situation does not arise in solid state Physics, but the capability of trapping mixtures of different nuclear-spin components of alkaline-earth cases makes it possible in atomic Physics~\footnote{Alternatively, we can imagine starting with a Hamiltonian for $N^{\prime}$ components that displays TRS and forcing some of the nuclear spin components out of the system by making the value of $\mu_{\alpha}$ for them very negative.
+This is equivalent to applying very strong time reversal symmetry breaking ``magnetic'' fields which in addition reduce the symmetry from SU($N^{\prime}$) to SU($N < N^{\prime}$).}.